 Broad policies relating to biomedical R & D are charted by the Irish government based on policy submissions from a range of stakeholder groups.
 Such consultations are organised by government agencies such as Forfás.
-However, such consultations are clearly not reaching patient groups as evidenced by this survey and there may be room for improvement of such consultation processes.
-The following recommendation may help to remedy this:
+However, such consultations

 (vi) Increase efforts to raise stakeholder awareness of consultation processes prior to these occurring and also highlight the impact of these consultation exercises in terms of policy development.
 Consultation does occur with stakeholders on numerous policy papers, however some of these groups are not receiving this information or else they are not aware of the impact their submissions could possibly have.